yi-miao/Drone-Control-Simulation-with-Pygame/README.md

 Features:
 1. 2 joystick controls for flight yaw, throttle, roll and pitch
 2. 2x2D display with different drone postures
-3. drone icons with transparent background
+3. drone icons for transparent background
 4. overlay background of the Niagara Falls
 5. continuous speed control with 10 gears
 6. quick reset with one button click